frankiewiczkamil/blog/src/content/blog/ssr-strikes-back.md

 that we can become faster (and get rid of hydration inefficiencies) by slightly changing our mindset?

-The idea here is using React Server Components (RSC) - truly server side components that can be streamed to the client.
+The idea here is using components' streaming, which is possible with React Server Components (RSC).

-The way to achieve that is to embed the server component inside a client component.
+So RSC are components that are truly server-side.
+They can be nested inside other server side components, or inside client components, and be streamed to the client lazily and/or on-demand.

+So if we have a page that has been already loaded, but we want to get some more data, or change some data in place without changing the path/route, we can now do it by wrapping a server component with `Suspense` and using inside the client component, and the necessary HTML metadata will be streamed to the client, ready to be used by the react.

-There is a small nuance here, as server streams the data as `text/x-component` which is neither HTML nor JSON, as this component might contain another components inside.
+There is a small nuance here TBH - server streams the data as `text/x-component` which is neither HTML nor JSON.
-But it's definitely a step towards a classical, HTML direction, as the server takes care of preparing html tags that are ready to be used by the client, instead of sending raw data that needs to be transformed into the state just like in REST requests.
+But it's definitely a step towards a classical, HTML-SSR direction, as the server takes care of preparing HTML tags that are ready to be used by the client, instead of sending raw data that needs to be transformed into the state just like in REST requests.

-And you know what?
-It's not only about the dynamic parts.
+So that was about the interactive parts
+But there is more.
-Consider this: requested page usually consists of some content that is basically static, but also some more dynamic content that needs to be fetched from some resource(s), APIs etc.
+Consider this: requested page usually consists of some content that is basically static, but also some content that needs to be fetched from some other resources like DBs, APIs etc.
-There might be many things to fetch, and they may vary in terms of latency.
+There might be many things to fetch, and they may vary in terms of the latency.

 As a result, the requested page is as slow as the slowest piece.

 But in Next v13+ it doesn't have to be that way.

-The idea is, that the server-specific part of the page might be rendered in chunks as well, so client receives 'fast pieces' first, and 'slower pieces' will arrive eventually later.
-One just needs to wrap each component with `Suspense`.
+The idea is, that the requested page might be rendered in chunks as well, so client receives 'fast pieces' first (and those are already interactive), and 'slower pieces' will arrive eventually later.
+One just needs to remember about wrapping each component with `Suspense`.
-It reduces the need for cascade of requests and in fact it's easier to reason about.
+It reduces the need for cascade of requests and might be easier to reason about.

+The interesting part for this use case is that it's not using another request with `text/x-component` as a data format, but rather it takes advantage of the fact, that the browser can render HTML even if the whole document is not yet fetched.
+You can take a look at `Transfer-Encoding` header, and you will see that it's `chunked`.

 Brilliant, isn't it?
 And like I told in the beginning: not a brand-new idea, but it's not reinventing PHP either.
 If you want to check my super simple examples for streaming components, then you can find it [here](https://github.com/frankiewiczkamil/next-exercises).
+It covers both scenarios that I've mentioned above.

 That was the fetching part, but what about sending then?
 Well, it's again re-discovering something old, but with some extra sauce.